 You see, life is a series of random events.

-When we connect them in a particular sequence such that they appeal to our senses and mind, a story is formed.
+When we connect them in a particular sequence to appeal to our senses and mind, a story is formed.

 Do you like boring movies?
 Nobody does.

-Do you like movies with an interesting plot featuring your favorite actors?
+Do you like movies with an exciting plot featuring your favorite actors?
 Maybe yes.